ENCCS/hpda-python/content/parallel-computing.rst

 In the next episode we will look at `Dask <https://dask.org/>`__, an array model extension and task scheduler, which goes beyond these three approaches.

+In the Python world, it is common to see the word `concurrency` denoting any type of simultaneous processing, including using *threads*, *tasks* and *processes*.

 .. warning::